wjbmattingly/ushmm-holocaust-testimonies/blog.md

 # Download the Original PDFs from USHMM

-In order to begin working with the USHMM oral testimonies, it was vital to go back to the original PDFs and re-OCR them.
+Due to all the above issues, working with the USHMM testimonies as data requires us to go back to the original PDFs and re-OCR them.
 In order to do that, however, we first must download the files.
 We can do this in Python with `requests` which allows users to call up a server and download request.

 Attached to this blog is a collection of notebooks that can be used to recreate the workflow laid out in this blog, including the downloading of the original PDFs.
 The urls for each English oral testimony can be found in the `data` subfolder of this repository.